 - Seek prime IPO candidates.

-- Help Asia’s multinationals achieve global objectives.
+- Help Asia’s multinationals achieve global policies.